lpapal03/Thesis/README.md

+# My thesis
-# Implementation and experimental evaluation of a Byzantine-tolerant Distributed Ledger (Blockchain) system
+## Implementation and experimental evaluation of a Byzantine-tolerant Distributed Ledger (Blockchain) system